 - Watch the Bridge Book Club discussion of 'The Women of the Copper Country'

 - Miss Bridge Michigan's 'Arc of Justice' book club chat?
 Here's the video

 - Missed ‘Fannie Davis’ book club discussion?
 Watch the video

 For those who are not Bridge Club members, would like to borrow the book, or would prefer a physical copy, you have other options.
-You can order “Annie’s Ghosts” directly from the publisher, or download it from a Michigan library system to an e-reader or smartphone via Overdrive or Libby.
-The book may also be available for order from local bookstores, some of whom are offering curbside pickup.
+You can order “Annie’s Ghosts” from online retailers (Amazon, Barnes & Noble, etc.), directly from the publisher, or download it from a Michigan library system to an e-reader or smartphone via Overdrive or Libby.
+The book is also available for order from local bookstores, some of whom are offering curbside pickup.
 Call your local bookstore to inquire.

 How to take part in the online discussion

 To participate throughout the month in our weekly discussions, please join our closed Facebook group by clicking here.
 Bridge staff will approve your membership in this closed group.